vkaryuk/dark-souls-2-important-loot-sheet/README.md

 # Dark Souls 2 Significant Loot Sheet
 A checklist of items I find significant to a playthrough of DS2 and DS2: SOTFS.
+The items are sorted in order of difficulty to acquire, lower items in a section are considered more "late-game".

 # Dark Souls 2: Scholar of the First Sin
 - [ ] **Majula**: Using the Silvercat Ring jump to the lowest platform in the pit before the Gutter.
 Will be in an area with exploding hollows, in a metal chest where the Great Heal Excerpt used to be in DS2.